ballogou-essi/Analysis-of-the-impact-of-R-D-expenditure-on-productivity-R-/README.md

-# Analysis-of-the-impact-of-R-D-expenditure-on-productivity-R-

-Hi!!
+🚀 Analysis of the Impact of R&D Expenditure on Productivity 📊 Hi there! 👋

-Our study assesses the impact of research and development (R&D) expenditures on total factor productivity in a sample of 71 upper-middle and high-income countries.
+Ever wondered if investing in R&D actually boosts productivity?
+Well, we did too!
+Our study explores the link between research & development (R&D) spending and total factor productivity (TFP) across 71 upper-middle and high-income countries.

-Productivity will be defined here as a measure of technical progress and therefore of innovation, especially process innovation.
-Our study then examines the potential determinants of technical progress.
-The results obtained provide insights into the role of R&D investment policies in stimulating competitiveness and therefore economic growth.
+🔍 Key Takeaways:
+✅ R&D is crucial for innovation, but its direct impact on TFP isn't always obvious.
+✅ Political stability plays a key role in fostering a productive economy—but too much can slow things down!
+✅ Population growth is a game changer, driving economies of scale and market expansion.
+✅ We test OLS, 2SLS (instrumental variables), and Gauss-Markov assumptions to ensure robustness.

+📌 Methods & Models:

+Descriptive analysis: Stats, correlation matrix, R&D expenditure distribution 📊 Regression models: OLS, 2SLS with instruments like regulatory quality & exports Hypothesis testing: Breusch-Pagan, Sargan’s test for instrument validity

+🎯 Conclusion:
+R&D spending alone doesn't seem to directly impact productivity—delays, institutional factors, and country-specific differences might explain why.
+Maybe it’s not just how much you invest, but how you use it! 🤔